alenawitzlack/CV/README.md

 # Alena Witzlack-Makarevich, Curriculum Vitæ
 * Full CV as [PDF](https://github.com/alenawitzlack/CV/blob/main/Witzlack2024CV.pdf)

+* Currently (till October 2025), I am on sabbatical at the University of Cologne as an associate of [SFB 1252 "Prominence in Language"](https://sfb1252.uni-koeln.de/en/).
 * I am a professor of [Linguisics at Hebrew University of Jerusalem](https://en.linguistics.huji.ac.il/).
 * Before coming to Jerusalem in 2018, I was an Assistant Professor (Juniorprofessorin) for typology and linguistic variance at the Department of General Linguistics at the University of Kiel.
 * Before that I was a Postdoctoral Researcher at the University of Leipzig and at the University of Zurich.